NangoHQ/nango/docs/docs/reference/guide.md

 In about **15-20 minutes**, let's set up an OAuth integration in your app for any external API.

 :::tip
 If using [Nango Cloud](../cloud.md), replace all mentions of `http://localhost:3003` by your Server URL.
-You should also have configured local env variables to enable the CLI ([instructions](../cloud.md)).
+You should also have configured local env variables to enable the CLI (cf. [instructions](../cloud.md#quickstart)).
 :::

 ## Step 0: Start Nango